fbpx Skip to main content

 Over the spring and summer of 2021, the botany fellow located and identified 176 new and existing occurrences of RTE plants in the Great Falls area, and 331 RTE species occurrences Park-wide.
 Unfortunately, 91 species that had been previously known to exist in the Park before 2008 were unable to be located again.

-The C&O Canal Trust has raised $130,000 for the C&O Canal Biodiversity Campaign, thanks to our generous donors.
-Make a gift today, and help continue the work to protect this national biodiversity treasure.
+The C&O Canal Trust has raised over $200,000 for the C&O Canal Biodiversity Campaign, thanks to our generous donors.

 GIVE NOW